Tooth decay is the destruction of tooth material, which includes:

 Everyone has bacteria in their mouths.
 The bacteria eat sugars that are left on the tooth, which then creates acid.
 The acid and the bacteria form plaque on the teeth.
 This plaque clings to your teeth.
 It holds the acid to the tooth.
 The acid wears away the tooth.
 Over time, the acid can lead to tooth decay.

 Everyone has the chance to develop tooth decay.
-Factors that may increase your risk of cavities include:
+Factors that may increase your chance of tooth decay include:

 Babies are also at risk for developing cavities.
 Habits that can increase the risk include giving a bottle between regular feedings or while in bed at night.

 Tooth decay is diagnosed over a period of time.
 This involves clinical examination as well as x-rays.

 A dentist checks for tooth decay by: